 - The compute nodes perform the actual work.
 Jobs (i.e. instances of running programs) are executed on compute nodes.
 ACCRE consists of over 600 computing nodes.

 - The gateways are what you see when you log in to ACCRE.
 These gateways are accessed interactively from a remote “shell” session using a Linux tool called ssh.
 Gateways allow users to submit jobs, edit files, and get the results from jobs.
+Some gateways are specific to a certain research group; these are called custom gateways.

 - The job scheduler server takes jobs that have been submitted and assigns them to a particular compute node.
 The job scheduler software that ACCRE uses is called SLURM.
 SLURM tracks and manages compute and memory resources on the compute nodes, and decides when and where to run your job.
 SLURM will email you updates about your job.